bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

 Writing into Vault, for example, getting a [dynamic database username/password pair for MySQL](https://www.vaultproject.io/docs/secrets/databases/mysql-maria.html#usage):

-***NOTE**: This feature takes advantage of secret caching, since we need to access the `my-role` endpoint twice, but in the background it is written only once in Vault:*
+***NOTE**: This feature takes advantage of secret caching since we need to access the `my-role` endpoint twice, but in the background, it is written only once in Vault:*

 ```yaml
     env: